etothepii4/satisfactory-file-parser/README.md

 # Satisfactory File Parser
-This is an NPM TypeScript Module to parse Satisfactory Files.
+This is a TypeScript [github project](https://github.com/etothepii4/satisfactory-file-parser) to parse Satisfactory Saves/Blueprints.
 Satisfactory is a game released by Coffee Stain Studios.
-The reporitory is written entirely in TypeScript and comes with Type Definitions.
+The reporitory is written entirely in TypeScript and is bundled on [NPM](https://www.npmjs.com/package/@etothepii/satisfactory-file-parser).

 This parser can read, modify and write:
 - Save Files `.sav`
 - Blueprint Files `.sbp`, `.sbpcfg`

+The parser is for deep save editing, since it just parses to JSON and back.
+The purpose to have an editable structure, game logic is not known.
+It is recommended that you look at the parsed save/blueprint to get an idea what you want to edit.

 # Supported Versions
 The version support of the packages is indicated below.
 Some bugs might still be present, see Bug Reporting further down.